Media pack: Adrian Johnson.

 More

-In 2008 Adrian completed his first novel – ‘Love and taxes’ and the stage, musical adaptation of this work appears at the Wolverhampton Arena on 11 December, 2009 and goes onto
+In 2009 Adrian completed his first novel – ‘Love and taxes’ and the stage, musical adaptation of this work first appeared at the Wolverhampton Arena on 11 December, 2009 and went onto Ludlow Assemly Rooms, Shropshire on Friday 5 March 2010.
+8pm start, Box office: 01584 874041.

-Adrian is a member of the National Association of Literature Development and his production company ‘kindandgenerous’ devised the UK’s first laureate for storytelling (Taffy Thomas, MBE) which goes live in January, 2010.
+Adrian is a member of the National Association of Literature Development and his production company ‘kindandgenerous’ devised the UK’s first laureate for storytelling (Taffy Thomas, MBE) which went live in January, 2010.

 Education